joshuacnf/Probabilistic-Generating-Circuits/README.md

 # Experiments

 The `data` folder contains the datasets for the two density estimation benchmarks used in the paper: the Twenty Datasets and the Amazon Baby Registries.
-To reproduce the experiment results, run
+To reproduce the experiment results on both benchmarks, please run:

+    source ./pgc_venv/bin/activate
     cd pgc
     mkdir logs models
     ./learn_best.sh

-to learn SimplePGC for all datasets.
-Note that learning on all datasets may take a long time, and you can choose to learn SimplePGC for only a few datasets by modifying the script `learn_best.sh`.
+Note that learning SimplePGCs for all datasets may take a long time, and you can choose to reproduce the results on only a few of the datasets by modifying the script `learn_best.sh`.

 Then we evaluate the stored SimplePGC models on the test sets via